Welcome to The Villages in The Trossachs and Loch Lomond National Park

 Killearn is a picturesque village situated 15 miles north of Glasgow and 7 miles from Loch Lomond.
 Nestled amongst the Campsie Fells Church, the village is home to about 2500 inhabitants.
 Nearby Killearn you can find the Glengoyne Distillery; the most southerly Highland malt whisky distillery.

 On the first Saturday each month you can visit the Country Market which takes place in the Village Hall from 10:00 to 13:00.
 This indoor market offers local produce, deli foods, arts and crafts.
+Also worth visiting nearby is the Benview Garden Centre, here they have a range of crafts, a farmers market and on site create beautiful hanging baskets.
+They are located just before Gartmore on the road Glasgow road to Aberfoyle.

 The Buchanan Monument commemorates George Buchanan; a humanist and great scholar and tutor of James VI of Scotland.
 He was born in Killearn and studied in St. Andrews and Paris.
 His monument can be found in the village centre of Killearn.